-ELIGIBILE APPLICANTS
+ELIGIBLE APPLICANTS

-Nonprofit, nongovernmental organizations.

-Tribal organizations. and

-Governmental entities (cannot be part of the criminal justice system and must be able to offer a comparable level of confidentiality as a nonprofit entity that provides similar victim services).

-- All applicants must provide services to individuals who have been victimized by sexual assault, without regard to the age of the individual. - All applicants must be able to demonstrate that they provide population specific services. and - All applicants must be able to demonstrate that they are, or are developing as, a population specific organization or program.
+- Nonprofit, nongovernmental organizations, Tribal organizations, and Governmental entities (cannot be part of the criminal justice system and must be able to offer a comparable level of confidentiality as a nonprofit entity that provides similar victim services). - Applicants that provide services to individuals who have been victimized by sexual assault, without regard to the age of the individual. - Applicants that provide population specific services (which may include services to culturally specific populations). - Applicants that demonstrate that they are, or are developing as, a population specific organization or program.